-Tasmania is known for its unique links golf courses lining the rugged coastlines, with greens scattered through sand dunes and surrounded by paddocks grazed by sheep.
+Tasmania has some 65 golf courses perched on rugged coastlines, with greens scattered through sand dunes and surrounded by paddocks grazed by sheep.
 Tasmania has four of Australia's top 13 golf courses, as ranked by Australian Golf Digest: Barnbougle Dunes and Barnbougle Lost Farm at Bridport in the north, and Cape Wickham Golf Links and Ocean Dunes on King Island.

-r fishing on the Meander River © Adam Gibson De Wickham Golf Links, King Island © Stu Gibson Helens Mountain Bike Trails © Stu Gibson Lking in the Tasman National Park © Dearna Bond
+y fishing on the Meander River © Adam Gibson pe Wickham Golf Links, King Island © Stu Gibson Helens Mountain Bike Trails © Stu Gibson lking in the Tasman National Park © © Dearna Bond